David Amerson: Oakland Raiders

+2015

 On September 22, 2015, the Oakland Raiders claimed Amerson off waivers.

 He picked up the team's defensive scheme well and played his first game for them just five days after being signed.
 On September 27, 2015, he had three total tackles in his Oakland Raiders' debut against the Cleveland Browns.
 Amerson worked his way up the depth chart and was the third cornerback behind D. J. Hayden and T. J. Carrie.
 In Week 9, Amerson recorded eight solo tackles and intercepted Ben Roethlisberger in a 38–35 loss to the Pittsburgh Steelers.
 On November 29, 2015, he made two solo tackles a season-high six pass deflections, and intercepted Marcus Mariota in a 24–21 win over the Tennessee Titans.
 His six deflections set a new single-game, franchise record.
 During a Week 15 matchup against the Green Bay Packers, Amerson recorded six solo tackles, three pass deflections, and intercepted Aaron Rodgers in a 30-20 loss.
 On January 3, 2016, he made two solo tackles, deflected a pass, and intercepted Alex Smith, returning it for a 24-yard touchdown, for his fourth pick of the season during a 23–17 loss to the Kansas City Chiefs.
 He was second in the NFL with 25 passes defended during the 2015 season and was named most improved player by Pro Football Focus.
 Amerson finished his first season with the Raiders with a total of 60 combined tackles (55 solo), 26 pass deflections, four interceptions, and a touchdown in 14 games and 12 starts.

 2016

-On July 15, 2016, the Oakland Raiders signed Amerson to a four-year, $35 million contract with $17.5 million guaranteed.
+On July 15, 2016, the Raiders signed Amerson to a four-year, $35 million contract with $17.5 million guaranteed.

 Amerson and Sean Smith were named the starting cornerbacks to begin the regular season with T. J. Carrie named the nickel back.
 He started the Oakland Raiders' season-opener against the New Orleans Saints and made four solo tackles in a 35–34 victory.
 The following game, Amerson recorded a season-high eight combined tackles, three pass deflections, and intercepted Atlanta Falcons' quarterback Matt Ryan during a 35-28 loss.
 On October 23, 2016, he had four solo tackles, two pass deflections, and intercepted Blake Bortles, as the Raiders routed the Jacksonville Jaguars, 33–16.
 He finished the season with 64 combined tackles (56 solo), 16 pass deflections, and two interceptions in 15 games and 15 starts.

-The Oakland Raiders finished 12-4 and were second in the AFC West.
+The Raiders finished 12-4 and were second in the AFC West.
 On January 7, 2017, Amerson started in his first career postseason game and recorded three combined tackles in a 27-14 loss in the AFC Wildcard game to the Houston Texans.